-Amy is a PhD candidate at the Faculty of Health Sciences at the University of Sydney.
-Dancing from a young age is what sparked Amy’s interest in human biology and she studied medical science, public health and nutrition at university before working as a health policy advisor and health science researcher.
+Amy Jo Vassallo is a PhD candidate at the Faculty of Health Sciences at the University of Sydney.
+Dancing from a young age is what sparked Amy’s interest in human biology, and she completed a Bachelor of Medical Science, Masters of Community and Health Development and Postgraduate Diploma in Nutritional Science, before working as a health policy advisor and health science researcher.

 In 2015, she enrolled in a PhD under the supervision of Dr Claire Hiller, A/Prof Evangelos Pappas and A/Prof Emmanuel Stamatakis investigating injury epidemiology in recreational and professional dance.